Jlexyc/ReactCourse2/README.md

-# ReactCourse2
+# React.js Course

-Sources that are delivered during react course.
+This repository will be used to share sources that are delivered during our education.